Home Compare AON vs BSY

 Aon vs Bentley Systems: Which Stock Looks Stronger in 2026?

-Aon holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Aon holds the cleaner structural position, with the lead spread across valuation and profitability.
 Bentley Systems does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity